tiepdotme/loudas.com-website/_posts/2019-08-28-The-Monster-Under-The-House.md

 Here's a video for you video watching pleasure !!
 (My Arowana, that died yesterday is in this video 🥺 )
 {% include youtube.html id="daHPVfcAAtQ" %}

+## Monster Tank video Update
-And here's one in October 2019 just before I had to sell it because I left Helen (and therefore the house)
+And here's a video in October 2019 just before I had to sell it because I left Helen (and therefore the house / Den)
 {% include youtube.html id="We48QqI8l9U" %}

 ## Picture Gallery